kajebiii/os-team7/README.md

 ```bash
 HOST$ ./proc_kmsg.sh
 ```
 will show printk messages.
-We printed "load balance visited" and "task move info" using prink function.
+But current version's wrr.c didn't print any prink message.
+(If you restore line 16 and line 77, you can see "load balance visited" and "task move info")

 Type
 ```bash